preciofishbone/OmniaDocsG2/pages/edit-page-navigation/index.rst

 .. image:: edit-navigation-settings.png

-+ **Title**: Change the title to be shonw in the navigation.
++ **Title**: Change the title to be shown in the navigation.
 (The Title shown on the page or when searching will not be changed.)
 + **Url**: (A description will be added soon.)
 + **Show in Mega Menu**: Per default the navigation node is shown in the Mega Menu (Top Menu).
 Deselect if you don't want to show it there.
 + **Show in Current Navigation**: Per default the navigation node is shown in the Current Navigation (Left Navigation).
 Deselect if you don't want to show it there.